CS546-Final-A/University-Management-System/README.md

 SMTPPassword="Password"
-MailServerDomain="The domain from which your emails will be sent" SiteDomain="The url from which the site can be accessed" UnixCompat=True on Unix based systems
+MailServerDomain="The domain from which your emails will be sent" SiteDomain="The url from which the site can be accessed"
 ```

-Note on UnixCompat:
-The module we are using for pdf generation has compatibility issues with Unix based systems.
-Setting UnixCompat to true will allow the module to operate on these systems.